-21.4 Trust Agreement
+21.4 TRUST AGREEMENT

 The Employer and the Union hereby agree to be bound by the provisions of the Trust Agreement and Declaration of Trust, and by all resolutions and rules adopted by the Trustees pursuant to the powers delegated.
 The Employer accepts the Employer Trustees of the Trust and their duly elected successors as its representatives on the Board.
 The Union accepts the Union Trustees of the Trust and their duly elected successors as its representatives on the Board.
-The Union accepts the Board.
-The Employer and their duly elected successors as its representatives on the Board.
 The Employer and the Union agree to cooperate with the Trustees of the designated Trust in distributing benefit plan information and in obtaining and providing census and other data.